With summer winding down in Huntingburg, now is a good time to get a head start on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to gently clean the metallic fins.
-These components are also called condenser coils and move heat away from your equipment.
+Then turn on the vacuum to slowly clean the metallic fins.
+These parts are also referred to as condenser coils and transfer heat away from your equipment.

-You need to be considerate of these fine coils.
-Warped or crumpled fins can influence efficiency.
+You need to be careful with these fragile coils.
+Bent or crinkled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten misshapen fins.
-You can also get a fin comb from an appliance part retailer.
-A pro from Dearing's Service & Solutions should take care of extensive damage.
+Use a butter knife to rearrange misshapen fins.
+You can also use a fin comb from an appliance part store.
+A pro from Dearing's Service & Solutions should handle large amounts of damage.

 4. Clean the Inside

-After removing the fan, pull out leaves and other yard litter.
-Then wipe the inside of the system with a wet cloth.
+After extracting the fan, pull out leaves and other yard waste.
+Then mop the inside of the equipment with a wet cloth.

-The only coil cleaner you need is water.
-Use gentle pressure from a hose nozzle to clean the fins, directing water from the inside out.
-Reinstall the fan once you’re completed.
+The only coil cleaner you have to have is water.
+Use light pressure from a hose nozzle to rinse the fins, directing water from the inside out.
+Put the fan back in once you’re done.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not operating like it should, contact us a call at 812-200-5844.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not operating like it should, give us a call at 812-200-5844.

 Related: Air Conditioner Service: Pay a Little Now, Save Later